harpak-lab/trAIt/README.md

 ---

-## 1. Frog Analysis

-The first phase of this project demonstrates a deep dive into amphibians (frogs) as a proof of concept.
-- Uses multiple APIs to collect ecological and biological information:
-  - AmphibiaWeb: morphology and reproductive traits (snout–vent length, clutch size, egg diameter)
-  - IUCN Red List: elevation ranges and habitat categories
-  - World Bank CCKP: temperature and rainfall statistics
-- Automates retrieval of structured (API) and semi-structured (XML parsed via GPT-4o) data
-- Compiles outputs into a clean CSV/Excel dataset with traits like morphology, reproduction, climate, and altitude

----

-## 2. Generalized Data Pipeline
+## Generalized Data Pipeline

-The system then expands into a general-purpose trait extraction pipeline.
+The system demonstrates a general-purpose trait extraction pipeline.
 - Uses Europe PMC / PubMed Central (PMC) to query scientific literature
 - Retrieves PDFs, parses them, and applies LLM-based extraction prompts to pull out traits such as diet, size, habitat, or environmental associations
 - Works for any list of species and any set of traits, driven by an Excel file and trait description mapping